CodingNomads/mentor-docs/docs/05_tools.md

 5. organization
 7. team meetings

-Below is a screencast that shows you how time tracking with TopTracker works in practice:
+Watch this screencast below, which shows you how mentorship time tracking with TopTracker works in practice:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kho8-5TcapE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Please follow this workflow to keep track of the time you spend working with your student, as your compensation is based on the recorded time.
+<br>Please follow this workflow to keep track of the time you spend working with your student.
+Your compensation is based on the recorded time.

 # Scheduling: Google Calendar